azlen/azlen.me/_pages/projects~.md

 Also, what counts as a project?
 Versus an experiment?

 I think perhaps a project is something that is larger scale or can continue for a much longer length of time.
-For example coming up with an alternative way to play bananagrams might be an experiment, but the compilation of all these alternate modes of playing is an ongoing project.
+For example coming up with an alternative way to play bananagrams might be an experiment, but the compilation of all these alternate modes of playing is an ongoing project.-->

 <!--
 - Architecture School (future project)